Is AIM Right for My Child?

 - Information Processing (including Auditory Processing)

-- ADHD in combination with a language-based learning difference
+- ADHD, Executive Functioning or Anxiety in combination with a language-based learning difference

-The program at AIM Academy is not suitable for all students who learn differently.
+The program at AIM Academy is not suitable for every student.
 Examples of learning profiles that are not well-supported at AIM include:

 - Autism Spectrum disorders

 - Emotional disturbance or behavioral conduct disorder